CM-Well/CM-Well/docs/API.SortingResultsWithTheSort-byFlag.md

 >**Notes:**
 >* Sort order is only guaranteed when using text/list output formats (as opposed to RDF output formats): tsv, text, json, or yaml.
->* Adding `sort-by=system.score` to the query causes the results to be sorted in descending order of the matching score.
+>* Adding `sort-by=score.system` to the query causes the results to be sorted in descending order of the matching score.
 The matching score is produced by Elastic Search, as a TFIDF (Term Frequency Inverse Document Frequency) score on the search terms.
 This means that the score is higher if the search terms appear more frequently in a specific infoton than in other infotons on average.
 Note that this feature does not work when the **with-data** flag is included in the query.

 ----